anumodnair/docs/Postman-doc.md

 3. Create an environment and add two key-value pairs at Postman's "Manage Environments" settings dialog. `keyId` containing the Key of the API , and `secret` containing the shared secret key.

     ![Manage Environments](/postman/postman-manage-env.png?raw=true)
-3. Switch to the new environment.
+3. Switch to the newly environment you just created, by following step 2.
 4. On the "Headers" tab click "Bulk Edit" and paste the following content into the headers field.
 Note that the `Content-Type` header must be set manually to the content type of your request.
 The other headers will be generated automatically by the script.

         Authorization:{{auth-header}}